simpleiot/simpleiot/docs/api.md

   - `/v1/devices/:id`
     - GET: return info about a specific device
     - DELETE: delete a device
-  - `/v1/devices/:id/config`
-    - POST: update config for a device
-  - `/v1/devices/:id/samples`
+  - `/v1/devices/:id/points`
-    - POST: post samples for a device
+    - POST: post points for a device
   - `/v1/devices/:id/cmd`
     - GET: gets a command for a device and clears it from the queue.
 Also clears the CmdPending flag in the Device state.